Polar Bear Paws

 Servings 24 pieces

-These no-bake Polar Bear Paws Recipe are the perfect sweet and salty treat, filled with roasted nuts and caramel, then coated in silky white chocolate.
-Perfect for the holidays and gift giving or the summer months when you don’t want to turn on the oven!
+These no-bake Polar Bear Paws are a classic See’s Candies copycat recipe easily made at home!
+They’re wonderfully sweet and salty, filled with roasted nuts and caramel, then coated in silky white chocolate.
+Perfect for the holidays and gift giving!

 Pin this now to find it later